microsoft/Federal-Business-Applications/whitepapers/power-bi-embedding-gcc/README.md

 Embed](https://powerbi.microsoft.com/en-us/blog/easily-embed-secure-power-bi-reports-in-your-internal-portals-or-websites/) is an easy way to show Power BI Reports in internal websites, without the need for coding Additional details [here](https://docs.microsoft.com/en-us/power-bi/service-embed-secure).
 This approach can be used to easily embed Power BI reports securely on
 SharePoint Online, Dynamics 365 and more.

-*Note that this option may not work on on-premises SharePoint due to current security settings on your laptop/device, please see the details in the [Cookies section](#cookies).*
+*Note that this option may not work with on-premises SharePoint due to current security settings on your laptop/device, please see the details in the [Cookies section](#cookies).*

 ## Steps for embedding